SciCompMod/memilio-simulations/2024_Ploetzke_et_al_Revisiting_Linear_Chain_Trick/README.md

 # Revisiting the Linear Chain Trick in epidemiological models: Implications of underlying assumptions for numerical solutions #

-In this directory you will find all files related to the Paper
+This directory contains all files related to the paper

-- _Lena Plötzke , Anna Wendler , René Schmieding , Martin J. Kühn (2024).
-Revisiting the Linear Chain Trick in epidemiological models: Implications of underlying assumptions for numerical solutions._ https://doi.org/10.48550/arXiv.2412.09140.
+- _Lena Plötzke, Anna Wendler, René Schmieding, Martin J. Kühn.
+Revisiting the Linear Chain Trick in epidemiological models: Implications of underlying assumptions for numerical solutions,  (2024)._ https://doi.org/10.48550/arXiv.2412.09140.

 Below is an overview of the files and the paper sections they belong to.